 - “Taking the Plunge”—A video about a man who is about to propose to his girlfriend, but he accidentally drops the engagement ring into the ocean.
 Key vocabulary: has, is going to ask her to marry him, ring, falls down, looks for, wants

 - Valentine’s Day Google Doodle—A boy keeps trying to impress a girl with gifts, but she’s not interested—until he stops giving gifts and starts spending time with her.
 If you know Spanish, you can get ideas from some of Elena López’s resources here.
 Key vocabulary: gives, doesn’t want/like, jumps rope, likes, is happy, smiles, hugs

 - “My Alien Valentine”–An alien comes to Earth on Valentine’s Day.

 Listening to music is always fun, especially on a holiday.
 And it’s pretty easy to find songs that fit the Valentine’s Day theme since pretty much every song ever made is a love song.
 I’ll probably use the song “Just the Way You Are” by Bruno Mars.
 I like this song because the vocabulary is fairly simple (at least in comparison to most songs).
 And Sara Broussard has made this free embedded reading/cloze lyrics activity, which will help make the song a lot more understandable for lower-level students.

-When listening to music, I usually follow these steps: First, students listen to the song while watching the music video.
+When listening to music, I often follow these steps: First, students listen to the song while watching the music video.
 Then, I pass out a cloze sheet with the lyrics of the song.
 I play the song two more times, and they fill in the missing words on their papers.
 Then we go over the answers.
 Finally, they listen again one more time.
 I tell them they can choose if they want to look at the lyrics on their papers or look up at the screen to watch the video again.
 If you want some other ideas for song activities, Martina Bex has a list on her blog.